About the precept

 The Council’s main income is by way of a Parish Rate (officially called a precept), which is a charge on each household in the Parish.
 The precept for 2018/19 is £60,047.18.
 The amount charged to householders varies according to the Band in which the dwelling is placed for Council Tax purposes, but for a dwelling in Category D (the average) the Parish Rate for 2018/19 is £18.62 per annum (compared with £18.08 in 2017/18) a £00.54p per annum increase.
 For those living in dwellings in Band A to C it will be slightly less and those who live in band E to H it will be slightly more.
 The actual charge for your dwelling will be shown on your Council Tax bill that will be issued in the next few months.

 Parish Councils are the cheapest form of local government.
 They receive no government grants, so they have every incentive to keep expenditure low.

 Parish Councils have become more important because District Councils have become larger and more remote.
 The Parish Council works hard to improve the area in any way open to them.
 It tries to protect the area by carefully scrutinising all planning applications and by encouraging Action Groups to join with it to campaign against proposals which may badly affect the Parish area.

 The Council also makes grants to organisations for specific projects.

-Remembering that Parish Councillors know the area very well, they act as a body to represent the views of people in the Parish to, not only the District Council but the Health Authority, Public Utilities and Government departments.
+Remembering that Parish Councillors are volunteers and know the area very well, they act as a body to represent the views of people in the Parish to, not only the District Council but the Health Authority, Public Utilities and Government departments.
 They can appoint governors to local schools and charities and are continually trying to improve, within their means and powers, the Crigglestone Parish area.